 WhatisthehistorybehindthetragedyofChornobyl?

-37 years ago, Soviet negligence and lies caused the worst nuclear disaster of the 20th century.
+38 years ago, Soviet negligence and lies caused the worst nuclear disaster of the 20th century.
 The emission of radiation transformed a formerly comfortable and thriving region into a restricted area.
 While radioactive materials were spreading across the continent, Soviet officials tried to conceal the disaster caused by reactor design flaws and human error.

-On this day, a nuclear accident occurred at the Chornobyl Nuclear Power Plant, located in the north of Ukraine.
-On the day before, the fourth reactor of the NPP was supposed to be stopped to conduct an experiment.
+The day before, the fourth reactor of the NPP was supposed to be stopped to conduct an experiment.
 Although the actual technical circumstances did not correspond to the test plan, it was decided to proceed.

 The experiment started on April 26 at 01:23, and the situation got out of control.
 Several minutes later, two explosions rang out.
 The reactor completely collapsed, and an intense fire broke out.